unneon/vaxtify/README.md

 [general]
 # If the tab being blocked is the last one in the browser process, create a new empty one.
 prevent_browser_close = true
+# Whether to close all tabs, and not only the one that was just blocked.
+close_all_on_block = false
+# Uncommenting this will cause vaxtify to block everything for 5 minutes, after something was blocked.
+# close_all_after_block = { mins = 5 }

 # Define a new category, called "memes".
 [category.memes]